 - May be eligible to apply for a student visa from the destination country.

 Choosing the right destination is an important decision.
-We recommend that you follow these procedures to organise your exchange:
+We recommend that you follow the following steps to organise your overseas experience:

 1) Consider your motivation